thanpolas/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 There's an awesome Chrome Extension that the guys at Google recommend for developing and debugging with Angular, it's called Batarang and you can grab it [here](https://chrome.google.com/webstore/detail/angularjs-batarang/ighdmehidhipcmcojjgiloacoafjmpfk).

 Happy coding.

+### Further reading

+- Learn how to [code your own Directive](http://toddmotto.com/creating-an-angularjs-directive-from-one-of-your-existing-plugins-scripts) from a custom script or plugin